mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

 - Stack parsers to parse things that can appear almost anywhere in your grammar.
   Handy for things like nested comments, semantic comments (jsdoc), or annotations.
 - Named accumulators make it easy to collect parsing results from deeply nested sub parsers.
+- Mapped src logging can optionally reference to preprocessed src.

 ## Parsing